-Automatic Transmission & Transaxle II
+AUT 206 3 C/60 CH Automatic Transmission & Transaxle II

-Prerequisites: AUT114, AUT115, AUT 116, AUT 117, AUT 126, AUT 209, AUT 122
+Prerequisites: AUT114, AUT115, AUT 116, AUT 117, AUT 126, AUT 209, AUT 122 transmissions and transaxles.

-This course is a continuation of Automatic Transmission and Transaxle I and will be used to exercise the student's abilities to perform research, diagnose, repair, overhaul and maintain automatic transmissions, operating principles, hydraulics, power flow, testing and overhaul procedures for transmissions and transaxles.
 On-vehicle inspection, diagnosis and repair are performed by the student.

+This course is a continuation of Automatic Transmission and Transaxle I and will be used to exercise the student's abilities to perform research, diagnose, repair, overhaul and maintain automatic transmissions, operating principles, hydraulics, power flow, testing and overhaul procedures for